How to keep your files safe from ransomware

 What if you don't have recent backups?

-In that case, your only option may be to pay the ransom.
-That may sound like a terrible idea - and on one level it is.
-But it is a quick and easy solution: ransomware distributors generally provide working decryption keys quite promptly after receiving your payment.
+If you can’t restore your files on your own, you may be tempted to simply pay the ransom.
+That may sound like a sensible idea - and on one level it is.
+It’s a quick and easy solution: ransomware distributors generally provide working decryption keys quite promptly after receiving your payment.
 After all, it's in their interest to do so, to encourage other victims to pay up.